greenwolfe/OpenLab/README.txt

 mrt remove jquery-ui
-delete link to jquery-ui directory from packages for some reason, meteor does not find jquery-ui when its installed as a package, but does find it when its copied to client still want jquery-ui-bootstrap, because it makes a noticeably nicer-looking interface, so need mrt add bootstrap as well
+delete link to jquery-ui directory from packages for some reason, meteor does not find jquery-ui when its installed as a package, but does find it when its copied to client/lib still want jquery-ui-bootstrap, because it makes a noticeably nicer-looking interface, so need mrt add bootstrap as well

+In upgrading from jquery1.9.4 to jquery1.10.4, I found it was better just to put the files into client/lib instead of installing packages.
+Don't know why.
+So client/lib now has: images	(directory)	jquery-ui-1.10.3.custom.css jquery-te-1.4.0.css	jquery.ui.1.10.3.ie.css jquery-te-1.4.0.min.js	jquery-ui-1.10.3.theme.css jquery-te.png		jquery-ui-1.10.4.custom.min.js jquery-te perhaps to be relaced by Hallo or something else as it's buttons aren't showing up. images and css from jquery-ui-bootstrap project (straight from the latest version of the project consistent with jquery-1.10+ rather than the unmaintained and out of date meteor package), and the jquery-ui-custom.min is straight from jquery-ui rather than from the meteor packages, too.

 Programming Notes: